codex-academy/codeX_Feb2015Intro/README.md

 In a file called task1.html create two squares that is 300px by 300px with a black border that is 5px thick.
 The first square should be green and the second square should be red.

+> This task only requires some HTML & CSS

 Once you are done add your changes to git by using these commands:
 * ```git status``` to see what changed
 * ```git add .``` to add everything to git